kinsonlcy/api-bitly/readme.md

 # A Clone of Bit.ly

 This is a simple project that perform url shortening service, like Bit.ly.
 The backend is built by Lumen PHP Framework.
 There is a simple frontend that let user input the url they want to shorten.
-The shortened url will be shown immediatly.
+The shortened url will be shown immediately.

 ## Getting Started